When are rates due?

 I haven't received my rates instalment notice?

-The fourth instalment will be sent in April 2017.
+The first instalment will be sent in July 2017.
 It can take up to 10 days for the rates notices to be received especially during a school and public holiday periods.
-If you haven’t received your rates notice by Monday 8 May 2017, please contact Council’s Customer Service Team on 9952 8222 for further assistance.
+If you haven’t received your rates notice by Monday 30 July, please contact Council’s Customer Service Team on 9952 8222 for further assistance.

 The pension rebate is not showing up on my instalment notice?